Psychology imagery with brain lit up by setting sun

 In developmental psychology, you focus on the psychological and social changes that occur throughout the lifespan, from infancy to old age.
 It’s a core field of study within psychology and is often included in undergraduate and graduate psychology programs.

-Developmental psychologists work with people of all ages, from infants to elderly adults.
+Educational and Developmental Psychologists work with people of all ages, from infants to elderly adults.
 They’re employed by universities, schools, hospitals, and research institutions.
-The job may involve collaborating with other professionals, such as teachers, social workers, and physicians, to provide support and assistance to individuals and families.
-To become a developmental psychologist, you typically need to earn a doctoral degree in psychology.
+They often collaborate with teachers, social workers, and physicians to support individuals and families.
+To become an Educational and Developmental Psychologist, you typically need a doctoral degree in psychology.

 Educational Psychology